makerplane/canfix-spec/src/intro.rst

    Possible CAN-FIX Configuration

-Obviously this is a very minimal system but it gives an idea of what it possible.
+Obviously this is a very minimal system but it gives an idea of what iS possible.
 More advanced installations could include CAN-FIX capable autopilots, displays, radios, power systems, etc.